diana-hep/root4j/README.md

   - __Currently only old-style (thru leaves and baskets) exists for iterating thru the TTree entries.__

 ## RoadMap - TODO List
-Our road map has 3 more or less generic topics to be addressed immediately: Core Functionality, Extra Functionality and Testing. __It is important to address that some features have description that references [spark-root](https://github.com/diana-hep/spark-root) as their full use will be demonstrated in there.__
+Our road map has 3 more or less generic topics to be addressed immediately: Core Functionality, Extra Functionality and Testing/Bug Fixing.

 ### Core
 - [ ] **Preparation for HDFS access** - Replace the use of `java.io.File` with a generic interface